SonalPinto/kronos/docs/compliance.md

 ```

-Note, that kronos will fail the `I-MISALIGN_LDST-012` test because it natively supports misaligned memory access, and does not except to the trap handler over such accesses.

 Output files (elf, bin, objdump and simulation results: output signature and waveform vcd) will be generated in the `work` directory for each of the above ISA test suites.